 AFS will provide radio site preventive maintenance at six DNR sites in the McGrath area (Horn Mountain, Mount X, Cloudy Mountain, Beaver Mountain, Spike Mountain, and the McGrath station).
 DNR will adopt the Interior Telecommunications Coordinating Group (ITCG) radio equipment, shelters, solar panels, and batteries for all sites maintained by AFS.
 Existing shelters will remain in place providing they meet the OSHA standards for confined space.

-Scheduled maintenance costs are Attachment 1billed under Annual Fixed Costs and may be offset by documented expenses incurred by DOF.
+Scheduled maintenance costs are identified in Attachment 1 and billed as Annual Fixed Costs.
+They may be offset by documented expenses incurred by DOF.
 Aviation, equipment, part and supplies for the unscheduled radio site and RAWS maintenance will also be included in the Bill for Collection for Annual Fixed Costs.
 AFS will advise DOF of these unplanned costs, where practicable, prior to the expenditure but at a minimum upon completion of the maintenance.
 No equipment will be purchased without the concurrence of DOF.

-DOF will provide funding for an Electronic Mechanic’s labor as negotiated and listed in Attachment 1Annual Fixed Costs.
+DOF will provide funding for a Telecommunications Specialist’s labor as negotiated and listed in Attachment 1: Annual Fixed Costs.
 This labor will include, program oversight, mission planning, technical assistance, field maintenance of radio and RAWS sites.

 Communication site maintenance schedules and costs for AFS, NPS and FWS sites are determined under other agreements.